blocksds/sdk/docs/content/setup/options/from_source.md

    ```

    You can also install the Teak toolchain if you want to develop binaries for
    the DSP of the DSi.
-This isn't available in all platforms, like Windows.
+This isn't available in all platforms (like in Windows).

    ```bash
    wf-pacman -S toolchain-llvm-teak-llvm